paluh/purescript-boomboom/README.md

 ### Generic helpers

-These are tests fragments (`test/BoomBoom/Generic.purs`) for basic session which use generic helpers:
+These are tests fragments (`test/BoomBoom/Generic.purs`) which use generic helpers:

 * `tok` in this case is an `Array String`